atlanticapps/marco-client/README.md

 ### Install `marco` Client

-We recommend installing the library using either `npm`, `yarn`.
+We recommend installing the library using either `npm` or `yarn`.
 A `<script>` tag can also be used if your project does not make use of any package manager.

 #### NPM